Governance Cockpit

 How can I search for workflows?

 Every user can search for specific workflows in the list of available workflows.
-To do so, navigate to the Governance Cockpit menu item in the left menu bar.
+To do this, go to the Governance Cockpit menu item in the left menu bar.
 In the Filter panel in the right sidebar, you will find the Search workflows list input field.
 Enter your search term and start the search by pressing the Enter key or clicking the Search button.
-The search term can include the name of a diagram or catalog object, as well as the username or email address of an initiator or user who had or currently has a workflow task.
+The search term can be the name of a diagram or catalog object.
+You can also use the username or email address of an initiator or of a user who had or currently has a workflow task.

 In this screenshot, the search function of the governance cockpit is displayed.